dlarson314/crease-solver/README.md

 triangles.
 New edges/creases formed in this process can be kept at 180 degrees throughout the fold; they don't have to bend.
 They only exist for the convenience of the person who will be rendering the origami later on a graphics card, because they will only have to deal with triangles.
+Constrained Delaunay triangulations don't seem to be built into python, so I will use the external package "triangle", available here: http://dzhelil.info/triangle/

 ## Functions to Implement